eavellan/TeamsPolicyMatrix/README.md

 ```

  ## 🔧 Modify or extend freely
  ✅ Want to group all security-related policies under a new section?
-Easy.
+Easy.<br>
  ✅ Want to rename “Calling” to “VoiceInfra”?
-Just change the key.
+Just change the key.<br>

 You're in control.